-$$\rho^2 = \left(\frac{RTT_1}{RTT_2}\right)^2 \times \frac{To_1}{To_2} \tag{5}$$ where $RTT_i$ and $To_i$ are the RTTs and timeouts, respectively, of flow i.
+$$\rho^2 = \left(\frac{RTT_1}{RTT_2}\right)^2 \times \frac{To_1}{To_2} \tag{5}$$ where $RTT_i$ and $To_i$ are the RTTs and timeouts (respectively) of flow i [21].
 If the measured rate is beyond the target rate of a flow, the marker marks the packets as DP0 with probability $(1 - p^2)$ where p is defined in equation (1).
 The unmarked packets are out-of-profile (DP1 and DP2) packets.
 These packets are directly related to the packet drop probabilities at the core.
-This means that packet drop at the core is proportional to the out-ofprofile marked packets.
+This means that packet drop at the core is proportional to the out-of-profile marked packets.
 Equation (5) is used to mark out of profile packets as DP1 or DP2, where such packets will be dropped before DP0 during congestion.
-The RTT and RTO are estimated at the edge routers using an algorithm similar to that specified in Reference 23.
+The RTT and RTO are estimated at the edge routers using an algorithm similar to that specified in [32].

 Each of the techniques discussed in this section has advantages and limitations.
 Protecting SYN, ECN, and CWR packets, and marking according to the target rate do not need to store per flow information and are simple to implement.
 On the other hand, protecting small window flows and marking according to the RTT and RTO values requires maintaining and processing per flow information.
 To bound state overhead at the edge routers, we store per flow information at the edge only for a certain number of flows based on available memory.
-The edge router uses a least recently used (LRU) state replacement policy when the for For each incoming flow do if there is a complete state entry for this flow then statePresent = TRUE else statePresent = FALSE
+The edge router uses a least recently used (LRU) state replacement policy when the number of flows exceeds the maximum number that can be maintained.
+Therefore, for every flow, conditioning is based for For each incoming flow do statePresent = TRUE else statePresent = FALSE